nathanwentworth/nathanwentworth/about.md

 layout: about
 image: "nathan-wentworth-2017-06-19-11.21.03.jpg"
 ---
 Hello~!
 I make video games and websites, focusing on code and UI/visual design.
+I like using Unity for games and vanilla JavaScript for web projects.
+I think websites should be quick to load and light on bloat.

 I like minimalism, graphic design, anime and animation, photography, electronic music, social media, tech, and digital art.

 Feel free to contact me via [twitter](https://twitter.com/nathanwentworth) or [email](ma&#105;lto&#58;me&#64;na%74h%&#54;1&#110;&#37;77en%74w&#111;rt&#104;&#46;c&#111;)! ヾ(＠⌒ー⌒＠)ノ